 A selection of paintings produced for listeners; see the rest at my portfolio.

 For further information about Off the Hook, see the show's Wikipedia entry.
 The show is archived and podcast via its official site, which contains MP3s of every episode ever as well as instructions for listening live over the air and online.
-There is also the stream page at WBAI, which contains more streaming formats and a Flash player.
+There is also a live player at WBAI's site.

 Trivia alert: here's a blog post I wrote about our opening theme song.